betaflight/betaflight/docs/1wire.md

   - Open the BlHeli Suite.

-  - Ensure you have selected the correct Atmel or SILABS "Cleanflight" option under the "Select ATMEL / SILABS Interface" menu option.
+  - Ensure you have selected the correct Atmel or SILABS "INAV" option under the "Select ATMEL / SILABS Interface" menu option.

-  - Ensure you have port for your external USB/UART adapter selected, if you're using one, otherwise pick the same COM port that you normally use for Cleanflight.
+  - Ensure you have port for your external USB/UART adapter selected, if you're using one, otherwise pick the same COM port that you normally use for INAV.

   - Click "Connect" and wait for the connection to complete.
 If you get a COM error, hit connect again.
 It will probably work.